sebastiantoh/tp/docs/UserGuide.md

 | --------------- | ------------------------------------------------ | ------------------------------------- |
 | `CONTACT_INDEX` | Index number shown in the displayed contact list | Must be a positive integer 1, 2, 3, … |

-* When a contact index is specified, the list will only show meetings associated with the contact at the specified contact index.
+* When a contact index is specified, the list will only show meetings associated with the specified contact.
 * You can show all meetings, including past meetings, by including `a/`.

 **Example**: